Cascading/CascadingSDK/README.md

     #  --no-screen - do not install screen, screen is installed by default on the master as a convenience
     #  --latest - url to text file referencing the latest version
     #  --no-bash - do not update .bashrc
+    #  --driven-api-key - api key to use with driven
+    #  --driven-host - url of the driven instance

 When using a bootstrap action with the EMR ruby client, remember to use commas instead of spaces between arguments:

     --bootstrap-action s3://files.cascading.org/sdk/2.5/install-cascading-sdk.sh --args "--tmpdir,/tmp"

+If you pass an API key for [Driven](http://cascading.io/driven) to the bootstrap action the driven plugin will automatically be installed on EMR.
+If you don't pass it, you can install the driven plugin later by running `install-driven-plugin`.

+The boostrap action will detect if your cluster is based on Hadoop 1.x or 2.x and will set the Cascading platform accordingly.

 # Other